MySQL® settings

 Log slow filter

-If the filter value is set, only query types included in the filter will appear in the slow query log.
+If the filter value is set, only query types included in the filter appear in the slow query log.

 The default value is